daviddao/CellProfiler-REST/README.md

-# CellProfiler-REST
+# CellProfiler Classifier

-A REST API for CellProfiler Classifier
+A REST-API for CellProfiler Analyst.